Lumina® provides many built-in utilities, which are described in this chapter.

 The small section under the primary window will display any tooltips when hovering over an icon, as well as messages indicating an operation’s success or failure.

 The Lumina® calculator utility is designed to provide a simple and intuitive interface paired with advanced functions and features.
 Open the calculator through the Utilities category of the application list, or by typing lumina-calculator in a CLI.
 The interface is seen in Figure 5.2.1:

 The calculator is configured to use a numpad, if one is available.
 Enter the values and an operation, and the calculator displays the answer in the upper window.
 Select an equation displayed in the upper window to paste it in the entry field.
 On the right side of the output display are two icons.
 Press the Paper with red circle to clear the entire output history.
 Press the disk and pencil icon to save the calulator history as a basic text document.

 Lumina® Calculator also supports a variety of advanced operations, seen in Figure 5.2.2.

 These advanced operations can be selected from the drop down menu, or typed manually.
 The full list of available operations is seen in Table 5.2.1.

 5.3.
 Insight File Manager¶

-The Insight file manager, shown in Figure 5.3.1, allows the user to easily browse and modify files on the local system on a per-directory basis.
+The Insight file manager, shown in Figure 5.3.1, allows the user to easily browse and modify files on the local system.
 To open Insight, click the start menu and select Browse Files, right-click the desktop and select Browse Files, or type lumina-fm from an xterm.

-If Insight is already open lumina-fm will not open
+If Insight is already open, lumina-fm activates the

 The top menu bar offers a wide variety of options for controlling Insight: